-With the exception of Very Large Projects, all General Observing data awarded either to GTOs or to GOs will be exclusive for one year beginning when the data are made available to the observer.
-For segmented "Long Duration" observations, the one-year period for each target begins when 90% of the data have been made available to the observer.
+With the exception of Very Large Projects, since Cycle 24 all General Observing data awarded either to GTOs or to GOs will be exclusive for six months beginning when the data are made available to the observer.
+For segmented "Long Duration" observations, the six month period for each target begins when 90% of the data have been made available to the observer.
 For a series of discrete observations (e.g., monitoring sequences, grids) the exclusive period is established separately for each of the observations.

 Data from unanticipated Targets Of Opportunity (TOOs) and other use of Director's Discretionary Time may be exclusive for limited periods - no more than three months - before they are placed in the public archive.
-Calibration data scheduled and obtained by the Chandra X-ray Center will not be exclusive and will be placed directly into the public archive.
+Calibration data scheduled and obtained by the Chandra X-ray Center has no exclusive use period and will be placed directly into the public archive.